 On the positive side, your dog should recover relatively quickly from this procedure, as long as there are no complications, such as infection.
 In just a few weeks to a couple of months, your dog may well be bounding around and jumping up at you again.

 First-hand experiences from other owners who have had dogs suffering from similar conditions and answers to commonly asked questions by trained vets can help your understanding massively!
-For more info, check our guide to Digit Amputation in Dogs.

 How is Declawing Similar in Dogs, Cats, and Humans?